RoamJS/smartblocks/README.md

 ## Support

-There is an active community at [roamresearch.slack.com](https://join.slack.com/t/roamresearch/shared_invite/zt-xy0pd90x-c0KDkgh1BeLKyi0iUlJ1CA) channels [`#roam42`](https://roamresearch.slack.com/archives/C0190JLGDUJ) and [`#roam-js`](https://roamresearch.slack.com/archives/C016N2B66JU) discussing and building SmartBlocks.
+There is an active community at [roamresearch.slack.com](https://join.slack.com/t/roamresearch/shared_invite/zt-ni1vw9yf-HzeWr05ZJBt55j_zfddPsw) the `#roamjs` channel discussing and building SmartBlocks.

 Stop by if you need help or want to share your ideas.